gmatocha/Filament-Watch-Octoprint-Plugin/README.md

 Similar model?
 Yes.
 Huh?
 Why the model itself?
 Because a Benchy with it's small intricate moves will look very different to Filament Watch than a full volume printed cube given all the same settings.

 So here's my suggestion for success with Filament Watch:
 * Until you have Filament Watch dialed in, set Alarm Action [in settings](#Configuration) to GCODE only.
-Then set the GCODE script to just beep to n
+Then set the GCODE script to nothing or just beep (if your printer speaks) to notify you of an alarm.
+Here's some beep code for Marlin based printers:

+    enter code here

+*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMDE5NjU1NTUsMjgxNjEwMDIsLTExMj
+eyJoaXN0b3J5IjpbLTE2MTk1Njg5NTIsMjgxNjEwMDIsLTExMj
 g3NjIxODEsLTEyNjI0NjE5MTVdfQ==
 -->